geog3540/haofma/README.md

 <br>Course Administration: Department of Geographical and Sustainability Sciences, College of Liberal Arts and Sciences

-The website hosting all my assignments and works for the course is https://geog3540.github.io/haofma/.
+My website for this course is https://geog3540.github.io/haofma/.